 The extracted layers are commonly bounded by an irregular (non-rectangular) shape.
 For that reason, the standard 2D DWT applied to the entire spatial domain is inefficient because of a boundary effect, that is, many large high-pass coefficients are generated by filtering across this artificial boundary.
-To improve the coding efficiency, the SA-DWT [9] is used to encode the texture of the layers within arbitrary shaped objects.
-The boundary of the grouped low-pass layer components includes all the subbands, whereas, the high-pass components are processed separately.
-First, the contour of the layers is losslessly encoded using a modified version of the Freeman code [10].
+To improve the coding efficiency, the SA-DWT [10] is used to encode the texture of the layers within arbitrary shaped objects.
+The boundary of the grouped low-pass components includes the low-pass subband from all the layers, whereas, the high-pass components are processed separately.
+First, the contour of the layers is losslessly encoded using a modified version of the Freeman code [11].
 Then, the DWT is applied within the layer bounds so that the texture image is symmetrically extended whenever the wavelet is crossing the contour.
 The DWT is built as a separable transform with linear-phase symmetric wavelet filters (9/7 or 5/3), which, together with the symmetric signal extensions, leads to critically sampled transform subbands.
 Notice that the complete segmentation of a layer is fully defined by encoding the contour of an object in one frame and warping it to the other viewpoints.
-Finally, the transform coefficients obtained by the SA-DWT are partitioned into blocks and arithmetically coded using a variation of EBCOT [11].
+Finally, the transform coefficients obtained by the SA-DWT are partitioned into blocks and arithmetically coded using a variation of EBCOT [12].